it-at-m/refarch/docs/overview.md

 # Overview

-The reference architecture (RefArch) of it@M provides a baseframe vor developing web applications.
+The reference architecture (RefArch) of it@M provides a baseframe for developing web applications.
 It's based on [Spring](https://spring.io/) as backend and [Vue.js](https://vuejs.org/) as frontend framework.

 Beside this generic and ready to use components documentation there is also [the documentation for all the templates](https://refarch-templates.oss.muenchen.de).